sseidel16/cuda_matrix/README.md

 ### Performance Results

-1. With 64x64 tiles, 16x64 slices loaded into shared memory, and 16x16x16 FP16 wmma, computation time is just 20% higher than cuBLASS.
-However, this leads to higher error than cuBLASS because it appears to preserve the full floating point computation.
+1. With 64x64 tiles, 16x64 slices loaded into shared memory, and 16x16x16 FP16 wmma, computation time is just 20% higher than cuBLAS.
+However, this leads to higher error than cuBLAS because it appears to preserve the full floating point computation.
 This comparison is not equal then.
 2. With 32x32 tiles, 32x32 slices loaded into shared memory, and 16x16x8 TF32 wmma, memory reads should coalesce easily per warp.
+Interestingly after implementing, the error is almost identical to FP16.
+Additionally, latency has increased slightly.
+It appears that cuBLAS is not using tensor cores by default at all, and is using plain FP32 on cuda cores (crazy!) by default, and still going insanely fast.
+After manually enabling TF32 on cuBLAS, the error showed up the same as this implementation, and that latency barely decreased at all, which means for a 8192x8192 matrix, cuBLAS can effectively multiply it more accurately in ~ the same amount of time using FP32 instead of the fancy tensor cores.